 Removing the Location History, IP entries, and Software Distribution Cache

 Windows keeps track of your location and stores some cache in its system.
 To clean that, go to Settings> Privacy> Location> Location History and clear the location data.
 To remove the IP entries, launch the command prompt as an administrator and type “ipconfig/flushDNS” and hit Enter.
 This will clear the IP entries cache.
+If your Command Prompt screen becomes full, you can clear it easily by just reading this article.

 To clear the software distribution cache files, go to C:\Windows\SoftwareDistribution\Download and delete all files.
 This is completely safe to clean.